I have a different type of question and very much value your input.

 If your reader is worried about not securing an opening …that is alright….there will be a place when the time is right.
 If she does not need child care because of work, then I would cherish the time she has for the next number of months and go to a few Mommy and Me groups where she is present.

 David Elkind (psychologist, author of “The Hurried Child”) believes a later start is better.
 My dear friend Lois Robbert wrote a book in 1984 about preschool readiness and subscribes to the preschool age as three and above.
 She says, “Each child grows at his own natural pace and in his own time.
 It means respecting the child’s developmental level and not pushing him into school before he is ready.
 From a developmental view, it is understood that there is as much as a two-year difference in the development of children.
 Boys, in particular, are slower to develop than girls.
 A bright child may appear capable intellectually, but may have physical, social or emotional immaturity that would make it beneficial to spend more time at home” (“What is a Good Preschool Education?”
 Lois Robbert, UCLA 1984)

 Magda’s approach would be very similar, as we know.

 Children have a long school career ahead of them…years of socialization and academia.
 What a gift for a child to have the relaxation of home if it is possible…to spend time with Mother, bake, shop, play, etc. Socialization comes regardless.

 Ditto everything Roseann said, especially her last thought.
-And if you decide to keep your son at home and don’t know what to say to your friends… how about, “Just need a bit more time with my little guy…before he’s off to school for the next 15 to 20 years.”
+And if you decide to keep your son at home and don’t know what to say to your friends… how about, “Just need a bit more time with him… before he’s off to school for the next 15 to 20 years.”